vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started.md

 #### Configure Drivers
 To configure the drivers we need to provide the basic details of your vSphere Platform like vc IP, vc Credentials, Datacenter's.
-You can look into [User Guide](User-Guide.md) to have more details explanation of how to configure the drivers.
+You can look into [configure drivers](configure_drivers.md) to have more details explanation of how to configure the drivers.